kbdonnally/patterns/README.md

 ## Issue Label Reference

-*To set up a new document with current configuration:*
+*To set up a new repo with current configuration:*

 Name | HEX Code
 ---- | --------